 After drawing up anchor to move on from Leith last weekend, the next stop on Our Linen Stories tour is Selkirk in July, then on to Kirkcaldy in September and Lisburn and Newtonmore in October.

-We’re delighted to announce Our Linen Stories has been invited to Flanders next year and we will mobilise for a European tour to the Netherlands, Belgium and Northern France in 2019.
+We’re delighted to announce Our Linen Stories has been invited to West Flanders and we will mobilise for a European tour to the Netherlands, Belgium and Northern France in 2019.